On Construction and Estimation of Stationary Mixture Transition Distribution Models: Bayesian implementation

 \subsection{Hierarchical model formulation}

 Here, we outline an approach to perform posterior inference for the general MTD model, using a likelihood that is conditional on the first $L$ observations of the time series realization $\{x_t\}_{t=1}^n$.
-We introduce a set of latent variables $\{Z_t\}_{t=L+1}^n$ with $Z_t$ taking values in $\{1,\dots,L\}$ such that $\mathrm{pr}(z_t\mid w) = \sum_{l=1}^Lw_l\delta_l(z_t)$, where $w = (w_1,\dots,w_L)^{\mathrm{T}}$, and $\delta_l(z_t) = 1$ if $z_t = l$ and 0 otherwise.
+We introduce a set of latent variables $\{Z_t\}_{t=L+1}^n$ with $Z_t$ taking values in $\{1,\dots,L\}$ such that $p(z_t\,|\, \bm{w}) = \sum_{l=1}^Lw_l\delta_l(z_t)$, where $\bm{w} = (w_1,\dots,w_L)^\top$, and $\delta_l(z_t) = 1$ if $z_t = l$ and 0 otherwise.
 Conditioning on the set of latent variables and the first $L$ observations, the hierarchical representation of the model is:

-where $\theta_l$ are the transition component parameters, and ${\theta} = \cup_{l=1}^L\{{\theta}_l\}$.
+where $\bm{\theta}_l$ denotes the transition component parameters, and $\bm{\theta}$ collects all $\bm{\theta}_l$.
 Any MCMC algorithm for finite mixture models is readily adoptable.
 If the transition density of the model is sampled via a latent process, such as for Example 2 of Section 3, an additional step to sample the latent variables needs to be added in Equation \eqref{eq:hierarchy}.

 A key component of the Bayesian model formulation is the choice of the prior distribution for the mixture weights.
-As a point of reference, we consider a uniform Dirichlet prior that assumes equal contribution from each lag, denoted by $\mathrm{Dir}(\cdot\mid 1_L / L)$, where $1_L$ is a unit vector of length $L$.
+As a point of reference, we consider a uniform Dirichlet prior that assumes equal contribution from each lag, denoted by $\mathrm{Dir}(\cdot\mid \bm1_L / L)$, where $\bm1_L$ is a unit vector of length $L$.
 We discuss next two priors that assume more structure.